rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 #### Naming convention for a `tar` backup

-Here is an example of a naming convention for a `tar` backup, knowing that the date is to be added to the name.
+Here is an example of a naming convention for a `tar` backup, knowing that the date will be added to the name.

 | keys    | Files   | Suffix           | Functionality                                |
 |---------|---------|------------------|----------------------------------------------|